Documentation

 A variation of your brand landed in competitors — mark it as yours

-AI often uses alternative spellings of a brand: the old name after a rebrand, an abbreviation, a translation into another language, "Timeweb Cloud" instead of "Timeweb".
-Until the system knows it's the same brand, it shows up as a new competitor.
+AI often uses alternative spellings of a brand: the old name after a rebrand, an abbreviation, a translation into another language.
+Some cases are trickier: the service "Яндекс.Касса" was renamed "ЮKassa" — same brand, and both forms should be merged.
+But the similarly-named "ЮMoney" (formerly "Яндекс.Деньги") is a separate, independent brand that spun off in 2020 — it shouldn't be merged in.
+Until the system knows "ЮKassa" and "Яндекс.Касса" are the same brand, the old name shows up as a new competitor.
 One click marks it as yours — the full mention history transfers to your main brand.

 • Go to Monitoring → Competitors and find the entry that's actually your brand